Alaggaerion/license-plate-parser/README.md

 ## About this Parser

-A little while ago by friend contacting and said He was involved in a hit and run.
-But even though the driver got away, my friend was able to grab a couple of licence plate numbers before the driver got away.
-On top of that he was able see determine the Make, Model and Year of the car.
-So asked if he gave a generated kist of licence plate numbers, if I could created an automation task to help him figure out what kind of cars the generated licence plate would return.
-So I created this Licence Plate Parser.
+A little while ago my friend contacted me and said he was involved in a hit and run.
+Even though the driver got away, my friend was able to grab a couple of licence plate numbers.
+On top of that he was able determine the Make, Model, and Year of the car.
+The question he asked was if he gave me a generated list of licence plate numbers, if I could create an automation task to help him figure out what kind of cars the generated licence plate would return.
+For that solution I created this Licence Plate Parser.

 ## How does it work

-After downloading the repo on to you desktop, open you terminal and change directory into the folder once there:
+After downloading the repo onto your desktop, open your terminal and navigate into the folder.
+Once there:

 * Open `plates.csv` file.